 - What kind of risks are involved in preparing the kind of food you want to sell?

-Consider other courses
+Consider other pathways

 If your council doesn’t allow a food-based business to operate from your home, you could explore other business ideas to turn your love of food into a small business.
 For example: